-Having up-to-date good data is an important tool to help gauge the market, spot opportunity and make smart and informed decisions.
-But like all things there are stories, trends and further analysis behind the raw numbers.
-Feel free to call me with any questions on how to best incorporate this market data in your search or sale.
+Having good, current data is an important tool in helping gauge the market, spot opportunities and make smart and informed decisions.
+But, like all things, there are stories, trends and further analysis behind the raw numbers.

-Here are some graphs and charts which display up to the minute information about the Bay Area real estate market.
+Here are some definitions of commonly used terms, and graphs displaying up-to-the-minute information about the Bay Area real estate market.

-The MEDIAN SALES PRICE is that price at which half the properties sold for more and half for less.
-It may be affected by “unusual” events or by changes in buying trends, as well as by changes in value.
+The MEDIAN SALES PRICE is the price point where exactly half of the homes have sold above it and half have sold below it.
+It may be affected by “unusual” events or by changes in buying trends, as well as changes in value.

-LOW PRICE AND HIGH PRICE are self-explanatory, but the low price might be for a property that needs significant work just to be habitable.
+LOW PRICE AND HIGH PRICE are self-explanatory.
+A low price might be for a property that needs a significant amount of work just to be habitable.
+While a high price may be a home that has been completely upgraded.
 Within a single neighborhood, it is possible for the low and high prices to be very far apart – the difference is wide between a small, distressed, bank-owned 2-bedroom house and a large, pristine 4-bedroom home with a big lot.

-DOLLAR PER SQUARE FOOT is based upon the home’s interior living space and does not include garages, storage, unfinished attics and basements; rooms and apartments built without permit; decks, patios or yards.
-These figures are typically derived from appraisals or tax records, but can be unreliable, measured in different ways, or unreported altogether: thus consider square footage and $/sq.ft. figures to be very general approximations.
-All things being equal, a smaller home will at times have a higher $/sq.ft. than a larger one.
+PRICE PER SQUARE FOOT is based upon the home’s interior living space and does not include garages, storage, unfinished attics or basements, rooms or apartments built without permits.
+It also does not include decks, patios or yards.
+These numbers are typically derived from appraisals or tax records and can be unreliable, measured in different ways or unreported altogether.
+Thus, consider square footage and price per sq. foot to be very general approximations.
+All things being equal, a smaller home will at times have a higher price per sq. footage than a larger one.

 MARKET DATA BY LOCATION

 Click on a map location for current median prices.